 Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
 For business activities that are not represented by a document in Financials, such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the General Journal window.

-General journals post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, and vendor accounts.
+General journals post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal always creates entries on general ledger accounts.
 This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.
 You can personalize your version of a general journal by setting up a journal batch or template.
 For more information, see Working with General Journals.

 To post a transaction directly to a general ledger account

 - Choose the icon, enter General Journals, and then choose the related link.